Tag Archive for: New Hampshire pilates

 The anatomy of your neck, more so than the rest of your spine, is fairly intricate and quite mobile.
 Not only does this require special care and accuracy when it comes to examining your neck, it makes it easy for someone who is not expertly trained to miss things.
 For example, one of the most common things I see is someone thinking that full range of motion has been restored in your neck when it hasn’t.
 If you start strengthening your neck when it doesn’t have full mobility, you can run into problems later on that result in persistent pain.
 Additionally, strengthening the muscles in your neck, especially in a neck that hurts, needs to be done carefully.
 The muscles in your neck were designed for stability – which is very different from say – the muscles in your legs – which are designed for power.
 You can’t approach strengthening them in the same way.
 All too often I see neck strengthening exercises that are too aggressive for the small muscles in your neck.
 This results in unnecessary neck tension – and delayed resolution of neck pain.

-Generally speaking – if you’ve been suffering from neck pain for a while now – and despite trying lots of different treatments you’re still having problems – there’s a really good chance you’ve got the wrong treatment approach because you’ve been misdiagnosed.
+Generally speaking – if you’ve been suffering from neck pain for a while now – and you’ve tried lots of different treatments without any success – there’s a really good chance you’ve been misdiagnosed and have the wrong treatment plan.
 Don’t settle for relying on pills or injections for the rest of your life.
 And don’t undergo any kind of surgery or procedure until you’ve truly exhausted all possible causes of your neck pain.
-Ideally, find a neck pain expert and work with them, particularly one who prioritizes natural, movement-based solutions over pills and procedures.
-If diagnosed properly, it’s not only possible to get rid of your neck pain naturally, but learn to keep it gone all on your own.
+Ideally, find a mechanical pain expert who understands the intricacies of neck problems and work with them.
+If diagnosed properly, it’s not only possible to get rid of your neck pain naturally, but you can learn to keep it gone all on your own.

 Ready to get rid of your neck pain?